A Beginnerβs Guide to Bending ABS Plastic Sheets and Rods

 Popular options are:

-- Strip heater - Electrically heated bending strip that directs heat exactly where it’s needed.
-Often used for abs plastic strip heater bending.
+Strip Heater - Electrically heated bending strip that directs heat exactly where it's needed.
+Often used for precise line bending on sheets.

-- Heat gun - Shoots a stream of very hot air to evenly and quickly heat the plastic.
+Heat Gun - Shoots a stream of very hot air to evenly and quickly heat the plastic.
+Offers good control over heating zones.

-- Oven - For bending larger ABS pieces, oven heating in an appliance dedicated to plastic treatment may be ideal.
+Oven - For bending larger ABS pieces, oven heating in an appliance dedicated to plastic treatment may be ideal.
+Provides even heating across large areas.

 I recommend the strip heater or heat gun for beginners bending smaller ABS rods or sheets.